Adult Development and Aging Concentration

-The doctoral program in Human Development with Adult Development and Aging (ADA) option prepares professionals for participation in academic, research, governmental, and private organizations.
+The doctoral program in Human Development with the Adult Development and Aging (ADA) option prepares professionals for participation in academic, research, governmental, and private organizations.
 Students complete coursework that includes developmental theories, developmental research methods, and development across the adult years at the individual and family levels of analysis, health, and advanced statistical analysis.